civican/legisinfo/44-1/bills/C-290/bill_text.md

     **(2.1)** The information referred in paragraphs (2)(a) to (d.1) is to be broken down by portion of the public sector and by region of Canada.

-### Section 34
+### Section 33

 Section 40 of the Act is replaced by the following:

 ### Section 40

-No person shall, in a disclosure of a wrongdoing or in the course of any investigation under this Act, knowingly make a false or misleading statement, either orally or in writing, to a supervisor, **a person referred to in paragraph 12(b)**, a senior officer, **a person designated under subsection 10(2.1)**, the Commissioner or a person acting on behalf of or under the direction of any of them.
+No person shall, in a disclosure of a wrongdoing or in the course of any investigation under this Act, knowingly make a false or misleading statement, either orally or in writing, to a supervisor, a person referred to in paragraph 12(b), a senior officer, a person designated under subsection 10(2.1), the Commissioner or a person acting on behalf of or under the direction of any of them.

-### Section 35
+### Section 34

 The portion of subsection 42.1(1) of the Act before paragraph (a) is replaced by the following: